 By Michael Ormsby

 39 million American adults never earned a high school diploma.
-Throughout the country, there is a push to re-educate these adults so they can earn a GED® diploma and become eligible for higher-paying jobs and higher education.
-But many never try for their GED diploma.
+Throughout the country, there is a push to re-educate these adults so they can earn a GED® certificate and become eligible for higher-paying jobs and higher education.
+But many never try for their GED certificate.
 Why?
 Each one has a reason.
-Each one thinks, “How can I get my GED?
-I can’t.”
-But the truth is, most people can get their GED diploma.
-Here’s a few reasons people think they can’t get their GED diploma, and why they’re wrong.
+Each one thinks, "How can I get my GED certificate?
+I can't."
+But the truth is, most people can get their GED certificate.
+Here are a few reasons people think they can't get their GED certificate, and why they're wrong.

 500,000 People Will Pass the GED This Year.